music for voices and saxophones

 Our debut album, in collaboration with the Ferio Saxophone Quartet on Chandos Records.

-released on 1st July 2022
+Released on 1st July 2022

-tracks • about • watch • listen
+tracks • watch • about • reviews • listen • gallery

 Contemporary works by leading living composers sit alongside a programme of Baroque and Renaissance vocal music uniquely reimagined for voices and saxophones.